-Originally developed for use in airline catering, Vincons, Red and White, are two of the Prenzel Distilling Company's most innovative products.
-(Runners up as world's most innovative new grocery product at SIAL.)
-Vincon is a non-alcoholic wine concentrate that is a money and time saving substitute for reductions of table wine.
+Originally developed for use in airline catering, Vincons, Red and White, are two of the best selling Prenzel products.
+(Runners up as the world's most innovative new grocery product at SIAL).
+Vincon is a non-alcoholic wine concentrate, that is a premium quality, time saving substitute for reductions of table wine.
 It is certified halal and gluten free.

 When using a recipe that requires the use of wine, Vincon can be added by any time by diluting it with 3 times its volume of water or stock.